PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 `DemSliceRoundSchedule::from_instances`.
 Python exposes the same narrow path as opaque `DemSliceTemplate` values returned by `schedule.template(...)` and `DemSliceRoundSchedule.from_templates(...)`.
-The Python constructor currently uses identity detector/output mappings plus checked global or per-stream spatial translations.
-Per-stream translation lets independently placed code blocks reuse one physical template; general stream-identity routing and logical relabeling remain in the Rust instance API.
+The Python constructor currently uses identity detector/output mappings by default, accepts checked per-round GF(2) output routing tables, and supports checked global or per-stream spatial translations.
+Templates expose their referenced local output IDs so callers do not need to guess the routing domain.
+Per-stream translation lets independently placed code blocks reuse one physical template; general detector-stream identity routing remains in the Rust instance API.

 The production `LogicalCircuitBuilder` uses a bounded three-round compile for eligible single-patch memory operations of two or more rounds.
 Its cache key